-- In calculating POSCO's benefit from its short-term KDB loans, Commerce used a benchmark representing the weighted-average interest rates on short-term loans provided to POSCO M-Tech, which was reported in POSCO M-Tech's August 15, 2018 SOR.
-However, POSCO submitted Korean short-term government bond interest rates as benchmarks for POSCO's short-term loans from KDB.89 - The benchmark information submitted for POSCO's KBD loans "represent the Korean national average for short-term loans denominated in {Korean won} and thus serves as the appropriate benchmark to measure the benefit of loans for which there are no comparable loans under {Commerce's} regulations."
+- In calculating POSCO's benefit from its short-term KDB loans, Commerce used a benchmark representing the weighted-average interest rates on short-term loans provided to POSCO M-Tech, which was reported in POSCO M-Tech's August 15, 2018 SQR.
+However, POSCO submitted Korean short-term government bond interest rates as benchmarks for POSCO's short-term loans from KDB.90 - The benchmark information submitted for POSCO's KBD loans "represent{} the Korean national average for short-term loans denominated in {Korean won} and thus serves as the appropriate benchmark to measure the benefit of loans for which there are no comparable loans under {Commerce's} regulations."
 Accordingly, to the extent Commerce continues to find POSCO's KDB loans countervailable, Commerce should use POSCO's reported benchmark to calculate benefits for POSCO's KDB loans.
-90
+91

 - POSCO argues that Commerce should use the short-term Korean government bond rate it provided, which POSCO claims represents "the Korean national average for short-term loans denominated in {Korean won}" and "serves as the appropriate benchmark to measure the benefit of loans for which there are no comparable loans under {Commerce's} regulations."
-However, POSCO provided no support or reasoning for the proposition that the national government's short-term interest rate somehow reflects a national average commercial interest rate, as required by Commerce's regulations.91 - Commerce should use the Korean average short-term interest rate from the IMF's 2017 International Financial Statistics Yearbook, which is on the administrative record.
+However, POSCO provided no support or reasoning for the proposition that the national government's short-term interest rate somehow reflects a national average commercial interest rate, as required by Commerce's regulations.
+92 - Commerce should use the Korean average short-term interest rate from the IMF's 2017 International Financial Statistics Yearbook, which is on the administrative record.
 This interest rate represents the "{m}inimum rate charged to general enterprises by deposit money banks on loans of general funds for up to one year."
-This is the best available shortterm interest rate.
+This is the best available short-term interest rate.93

-Commerce's Position: This issue is moot, as we have determined that the inclusion of these KDB loans in the calculations used in the Preliminary Results was erroneous, because these loans are
+Commerce's Position: This issue is moot, as we have determined that the inclusion of these KDB loans in the calculations used in the Preliminary Results was erroneous, because these loans are the loans provided under the program "KDB Discount Loans for Export Receivables."
+Therefore, we have removed the KDB loans from our calculations.94

-89 See POSCO Case Brief at 16-17 (citing POSCO's August 15, 2018 SQR at Exhibit A-10, p.
-5 and Exhibit A-13; POSCO M-Tech's August 15, 2018 SQR at Exhibit A-6; and POSCO M-Tech's Initial Section III May 30, 2018, Questionnaire Response (POSCO M-Tech's May 30, 2018 IQR) at 14 and Exhibit A-2).
+90 See POSCO Case Brief at 16-17 (citing POSCO's June 21, 2018 SQR at Exhibit D-2, page 5, and Exhibit D-5; POSCO M-Tech's October 17, 2018 SQR at 13 and Exhibit C-4; and POSCO M-Tech's Initial Section III May 30, 2018, Questionnaire Response (POSCO M-Tech's May 30, 2018 IQR) at 19 and Exhibit C-3).

-90 See POSCO Case Brief at 17.
+91 See POSCO Case Brief at 17.